bbglab/oncodrivefml/docs/source/configuration.rst

        but forces the classifier (see below) to be ``SAMPLE``.

-  - The classifier parameter indicates which column from the mutations file is used to group the mutations when computing the signature.
+  - The classifier parameter indicates which column from the mutations file is used to group the mutations when computing the signatures.
 E.g. grouping by ``SAMPLE`` generates one signature for each sample.
     Only ``SAMPLE``, ``CANCER_TYPE`` and ``SIGNATURE`` columns can be used.

   - You can decide to use only SNP (``include_mnp = False``) or also use MNP mutations (``include_mnp = True``).

-  - You can choose between using only the mutation that are mapped to the regions under analysis (``only_mapped_mutations = True``) or use all the mutations (SNPs and optionally MNPs) in the dataset.
+  - You can choose between using only the mutations that are mapped to the regions under analysis (``only_mapped_mutations = True``) or use all the mutations (SNPs and optionally MNPs) in the dataset.

-  - The signature can be corrected by the frequency of sites.
+  - The signatures can be corrected by the frequencies of sites.
-    If you do not specify anything, OncodriveFML will not correct the signature.
+    If you do not specify anything, OncodriveFML will not correct the signatures.
     Use ``normalize_by_sites = 'whole_genome'`` or ``'wgs'`` to correct
     by the frequencies in the whole genome.
     Use ``normalize_by_sites = 'whole_exome'`` or ``'wes'`` or ``'wxs'`` to correct